mozilla-releng/staging-xpi-manifest/docs/adding-a-new-xpi.md

 ## Creating the repo

 First, create a repository under the `mozilla-extensions` github organization.
-The template source repo is https://github.com/mozilla-extensions/xpi-template .
+Next, copy in the `.taskcluster.yml` from https://github.com/mozilla-extensions/xpi-template/blob/master/.taskcluster.yml .

-The files we need are:
+Other files we need are

-    .cron.yml
-    .taskcluster.yml
     CODE_OF_CONDUCT.md
     LICENSE
-    taskcluster/*

 though other files may be helpful as well, e.g. `README.md`, `.gitignore`, `eslintrc.js`.